mokshchaudhary/CrosswordSolver/README.md

 4. It then clicks the `Check All` button and moves forward to next box.
 5. This is repeated for all the alphabets for all the empty boxes until no box remains empty.

 **Note:** Yes I know that it can just click the `Check All` button once after all the boxes are filled with the alphabet and it will make the program faster.
-I just found this approach a bit more pretty : )   Fell free to change it , in my testing it is about 4 sec faster.
+I just found this approach a bit more pretty : )   Fell free to change it , in my testing it was about 4 sec faster.

 Got more Ideas ?
-Feel free to dive into the code, It's well commented !
+Feel free to dive into the code.